Hamilton City Ballet

 • To find out more about our COVID-19 Safety Protocol for school procedures, please email us at firstname.lastname@example.org

-Hamilton City Ballet, founded by Max Ratevosian and Melania Pawliw, first opened its doors in September 2001 in downtown Hamilton and has since moved to their new location in Dundas.
-The school offers children, teens and adults unique and innovative classes, from Moms & Tots Ballet to traditional Vaganova-based professional classical ballet training.
+Hamilton City Ballet, founded by Max Ratevosian and Melania Pawliw, first opened its doors in September 2001 in downtown Hamilton on the 5th floor of the Old Federal Building on 72 James Street North.
+In 2009, Hamilton City Ballet moved to its present location in lovely Dundas at 108 Park Street West.Hamilton City Ballet offers children, teens, and adults unique and innovative classes, from Moms & Tots Ballet to traditional Vaganova-based professional classical ballet training.

-The school’s commitment is to provide students with instruction of the highest standard in a healthy and happy environment, while focusing on excellence of technique, the development of artistry, self-confidence and creativity.
+The school’s commitment is to provide students with instruction of the highest standard in a healthy and happy environment while focusing on the excellence of technique, development of artistry, self-confidence and creativity.

 Hamilton City Ballet’s teachers are highly qualified dance educators, with professional stage and teaching experience.

 Hamilton City Ballet offers its dancers the opportunity to perform on stage in their annual year- end ballet productions such as Cinderella, Coppelia, Les Sylphides, Pinocchio, Snow White, Sleeping Beauty, Nutcracker, Swan Lake, and more.

 Some of the school’s students have been accepted to leading Canadian and international ballet institutions and summer programmes such as Canada’s National Ballet School, the Royal Winnipeg Ballet School, Kirov Academy of Ballet, Boston Ballet, Bolshoi Ballet, Joffrey Ballet School, the English National Ballet, and have pursued careers in Canada and Europe.